rakshitha-b23/TASK_8-Simple-Sales-Dashboard-Design/README.md

-# 📊 Task 8: Simple Sales Dashboard Design
+# 📊 Simple Sales Dashboard Design

 ## 🎯 Objective
 To create a basic interactive dashboard to visualize **sales performance by product category, region, and month** using Power BI.